 Best Ship: Seven Seas Explorer

-Why: You can't go wrong with the "Most Luxurious Ship Ever Built", an all-suite, all-balcony vessel that features personal service, gourmet cuisine and the most-inclusive cruise fares of the major luxury lines.
+Why: Regent claims it made the "Most Luxurious Ship Ever Built", an all-suite, all-balcony vessel that features the most-inclusive cruise fares of all the major luxury lines.
 You don't have to worry about lover's quarrels over the price of shore excursions, which pre-cruise hotel to book or how many drinks to order -- it's all covered by your cruise fare.

-Sweet Digs: Take your pick!
-The smallest cabin on Explorer is a 219-square-foot suite with an 88-square-foot balcony and marble bathroom.
-The largest is a whopping 2,917 square feet and features a luxurious bed with topped with a US$90,000 horse-hair mattress and US$60,000 bed linens; an in-cabin spa complete with private sauna, heated ceramic lounge chairs and unlimited spa treatments; and a 958-square-foot balcony -- with a hot tub, dining table and assortment of loungers -- that wraps around the entire front of the ship.
+Sweet Suites: Take your pick!
+The smallest cabin on Explorer is a 20-square-metre suite with an 8-square-metre balcony and marble bathroom.
+The largest is a whopping 270 square metres and features a luxurious bed with topped with a US$90,000 horse-hair mattress and US$60,000 bed linens; an in-cabin spa complete with private sauna, heated ceramic lounge chairs and unlimited spa treatments; and a 90-square-metre balcony -- with a hot tub, dining table and assortment of loungers -- that wraps around the entire front of the ship.
 If you want to spoil yourself but can't quite afford the ship's top suite, know that all Penthouse Suites and higher categories come with butler service, upgraded toiletries and free use of iPads and iPods onboard.

 Onboard Romance: Head to the gorgeous spa and gym area to get a little sweaty together (personal training for two?) and then relax in the back-of-ship infinity pool or heated ceramic loungers.
 Or visit the Observation Lounge for 180-degree views by day and cocktails and music by night.
 If you like learning together, sign up for a cooking class at the Culinary Arts Kitchen.